kedar-1/spark-standalone-cluster-jupyter/Readme.md

 ```shell
 make run
 ```
-or with 4 workers using (can be adsuted in Makefile):
+or with 4 workers using (can be adjusted in Makefile):
 ```shell
 make run-scaled
 ```